Alexander Bogomolny: Book

-Published after Bogomolny's death, with a foreword by his friend Nassim Nicholas Taleb, this book of probability riddles is curated to challenge the mind and expand mathematical and logical thinking skills.
-First housed on cut-the-knot.org, these puzzles and their solutions represent the efforts of great minds around the world.
-Bogomolny presented these selected riddles by topical progression.
+Published after Bogomolny's death, with a foreword by his friend Nassim Nicholas Taleb, this book is based on the collection of probability riddles curated by Bogomolny on his website cut-the-knot.org, presented by topical progression.

 Personal life

 Bogomolny had to leave academia because he had an uncorrectable hearing problem and was practically deaf in his later years.

 Tribute

 Bogomolny's older son David chronicled his yearlong recitation of kaddish in honor of his father, originally on The Times of Israel blogs, in a series titled, "The skeptic's kaddish for the atheist", consisting of traditional Jewish sources, religious text analysis, modern interpretations and expressions of kaddish, philosophy, theology, eschatology, creative writing, and the personal reflections; memories; and experiences of a son in mourning.